-- 1. The provisions in section 5.9 of the Matamata-Piako District Plan.
+- 1. The provisions in section 5.9 performance standards and outcomes of the Matamata-Piako District Plan.

 - 2. The following overriding factors:

 - a) The desire to achieve the "Seven Cs" of the New Zealand Urban Design Protocol.

 - b) Safe and functional outcomes.

 - c) Sustainability of alternatives.

 - d) Economics of long term maintenance.

-The criteria tables below.
+- 3. The criteria tables below.